 Open Sesame: A machine requires voice authorization from the Captain.
 (Parodied when all he can say is "uhh" and the machine accepts it.)

-Paper-Thin Disguise: WALL•E disguises himself after EVE's ship lands by tranforming into his box form and putting a rock on his head.
+WALL•E disguises himself after EVE's ship lands by transforming into his box form and putting a rock on his head.

 Later, EVE disguises him by placing towels on his head.